 Fig and goat cheese salad with beet sprouts

-The inspiration for this fig and goat cheese salad with beet sprouts was a salad served at our wedding reception.
+The core inspiration for this goat cheese salad with beet sprouts was a salad served at our wedding reception.
 It had a bed of mixed greens and those soft bits of goat cheese.
-I decided to season the leaves with olive oil and salt before adding all the ingredients, then drizzling the raspberry vinaigrette on top.
-In my salad I wanted some red/purple tones also in the leaves, so I chose a mix that featured red coral lettuce (lollo rosso) as well as frisée and mâche.
+No figs, that is something I added myself when the right season came.
+In line with the fig tones, I wanted some red/purple tones also in the leaves, so I chose a mix that featured red coral lettuce (lollo rosso) as well as frisée and mâche.

 See all the food we had at our wedding reception.

-The stars of the salad are not the leaves nor the goat cheese, but the beetroot sprouts.
+Despite its name, the stars of this fig and goat cheese salad are neither the figs nor the goat cheese, but the beetroot sprouts.
 I guess I should have called this recipe beetroot sprout salad.
 Your eye is immediately drawn to the bright pink of the beet sprouts.
 Just add as many as you wish, I like to just place a bushy handful of those here and there for their visual impact.
 Toasted pumpkin seeds give this salad the final crunch.
 Just remember to let them cool to room temperature before adding them to the salad, as you want to avoid withering the salad leaves.
 Beautiful, easy and packed with flavour this salad will be more than just a side dish.

 More goat cheese recipes?
 Try this sweet potato and goat cheese quiche!